ibm-cloud-docs/discovery-data/connect.md

 Use this option to crawl SharePoint Online.
 Only documents supported by {{site.data.keyword.discovery-data_short}} in your SharePoint folders are crawled; all others are ignored.
 {: shortdesc}

+#### Prerequisites
+{: #spprerequisites}

 Before you begin, be sure to obtain site collection administrator permission.
 Non-root site collection crawling is not supported.
 You can only crawl root site collections.

+#### Configuring a SharePoint Online collection
+{: #configuresp}

-After selecting the **collection type** of **SharePoint Online** and entering the **General** information:
+After selecting the **collection type** of **SharePoint Online** in {{site.data.keyword.discovery-data_short}}, enter the following **General** information:

 1. Under **Authentication**, enter the:
     -  **Username** - The username of the SharePoint user with  access to all sites and lists that need to be crawled and indexed.
     -  **Password** - The password of the SharePoint user.
 This value is never returned and is only used when creating or modifying credentials.
     -  **Site Collection URL** - The SharePoint web service URL.
 For example, https://wss.com/.
     -  **Site Collection Name** - The name you must obtain from site collection settings.
 The name the site collection uses.
     -  **Enable Document Level Security** - By default, this toggle is `off`.
 You must enable this option to activate document level security, and after enabling it, you must supply the application ID.
 When enabled, this option ensures that users can crawl and query content they have access to.
-For more information, see [Configuring document level security](/docs/services/discovery-data?topic=discovery-data-configuredls#configuredls).
+For more information, see [About document level security](/docs/services/discovery-data?topic=discovery-data-configuredls#configuredls).
         - **Application ID** - The Azure ID assigned to the application, upon registration.
 Obtain the Application ID from the SharePoint administrator.
-If you are configuring document level security in SharePoint Online, see [Registering with SharePoint Online](/docs/services/discovery-data?topic=discovery-data-register-sp#register-sp) for instructions.
+If you are configuring document level security in SharePoint Online, see [App registration with SharePoint Online](/docs/services/discovery-data?topic=discovery-data-register-sp#register-sp) for instructions.
 1. Click the **Create collection** button.

-#### Registering with SharePoint Online
+#### App registration with SharePoint Online
 {: #register-sp}

-When you enable document level security, you need to register your app with SharePoint Online.
+When you enable document level security, you must register your app with SharePoint Online.
 You can register your app by logging in to the Microsoft Azure Portal, using your administrator account associated with your SharePoint Online collection in {{site.data.keyword.discovery-data_short}}.
 The user name is in the form of `<admin_user>@<domain>.onmicrosoft.com`.
 For additional steps regarding registering your app on the Azure Portal, see [Register an application with the Microsoft identity platform](https://docs.microsoft.com/en-us/graph/auth-register-app-v2){: external}.

 While registering your app, you receive an Azure application (client) ID, which you need to create and query a collection with document level security enabled.
 Make sure you note the application ID after you obtain it.
 {: important}